Slip and Fall Accidents

 • Public swimming pools and other surfaces without adequate slip-resistant materials

-If you have been injured on someone else’s property, you should complete an accident report at the time of the incident, making note of what happened, who witnessed the accident and the conditions that caused the fall.
-Take a picture with your cell phone of the hazard.
+If you have been injured on someone else's property, you should complete an accident report at the time of the incident, making note of what happened, who witnessed the accident and the conditions that caused the fall.
+Take pictures of the area as soon after the accident occurred as possible, using your cellphone.

 If a report is not completed at the location or scene of the accident – or if the accident was not observed by others – take the time to write down your recollection of what happened as soon as you possibly can.
 Information you document immediately after the accident is by nature much more accurate than information gathered later on, when your memory is not as fresh.